What Is Migraine?

 Differential Diagnosis

-The diagnosis of migraine is clinical, but several other conditions can mimic its attacks.
-The medical acupuncturist should be alert to red flags indicating secondary causes and to the criteria that distinguish migraine from other types of primary headache.
+Migraine diagnosis is clinical, but several other conditions can mimic its attacks.
+The medical acupuncturist should stay alert to red flags indicating secondary causes and to the criteria that distinguish migraine from other primary headaches.

 Tension-Type Headache